Hamlib/hamlib.github.io/README.md

 request](https://help.github.com/search/?utf8=%E2%9C%93&q=pull+request).

-Not to worry, the GitHub site (which hosts this page and repository) has plenty of help keep all of this straight.
+Not to worry, the GitHub site (which hosts this page and repository) has plenty of help available to keep all of this straight.

 Another way to submit patches is to post them to the mailing list where Nate, N0NB, will likely apply them and push them to the main repository.
 The